vesko-vujovic/vesko-vujovic.github.io/content/posts/duckdb-in-postgres.md

 Don't write off this dynamic duo just yet.
 As the DuckDB team continues to refine their Postgres integration, we may see some truly impressive speed-ups for certain analytics workloads.

-In the meantime, it's exciting to see two data leaders are joining forces in new and unexpected ways.
+In the meantime, it's exciting to see two data leaders joining forces in new and unexpected ways.
 Who knows what other surprising pairings the future of data engineering holds?